dreamcatcher-tech/network/Inbox/2024-10-23 1327 merge static and UI deployments.md

 Ping should include a secret in env vars, so we don't get thrashed, since this call invokes billable actions.

 Should the UI just be a package inside the deno workspace ?
+It is not part of the standard library.

+If the UI was a single deployment, and then it hosted the api, which was running on published stable packages, this makes the UI locked with the api ?

+Is the browser interface part of the napps library ?
+No, this seems part of the engine.

+Artifact the engine could be a napp, and could be running entirely as a side effect ?

+backchat, the client, becomes simply an interface to a given napp, and it simply bridges across the web to handle the invocation and present it back to whatever is running as tho everything was a locally called async function.

+nappchat